amoeba/grpc_bench/README.md

 ### Payload

-For each implementation, before the server starts accepting requests, it pre-allocates a single data structure containing a bytes-like object full of data.
+For each implementation, the server pre-allocates a single data structure containing a bytes-like object full of data.
 In each language, this roughly looks like:

 ```cpp